-Here at Scott F. Bobbitt, DMD, our practice offers comprehensive care and a variety of dental treatments to ensure all of your individual needs are met.
+Here at Beyond Just Smiles, our practice offers comprehensive care and a variety of dental treatments to ensure all of your individual needs are met.

 The Difference Between Fillings, Inlays, and Onlays

 A dental filling is used to repair a tooth that has suffered decay, cracks, or fractures.
 The affected portion of the tooth is carefully removed and filled with either a silver amalgam or tooth-colored composite filling.
-This is called a direct restoration because Dr. Bobbitt prepares the tooth, inserts the filling material directly into the tooth, and shapes it to function and feel like a natural tooth.
+This is called a direct restoration because we prepare the tooth, insert the filling material directly into the tooth, and shape it to function and feel like a natural tooth.
 These are the least expensive dental restorations, as they help to limit the spread of dental infection (caries or “decay”) for average longevity of 10 to 15 years.

 Inlays are cast fillings that replace a part of the tooth, generally restricted to the area between the cusps or right down the middle of the biting surface.
 They are generally used because the contours of the proximal surfaces of the tooth cannot be adequately or correctly restored with a direct filling.